IammYann/Learning-API-in-Laravel/README.md

 - Learnt about Login / register flow | Middleware protection | Roles & permissions (basic level) | admin vs user
 - Learnt about seeding and filling database with fake data
+- Implemented a caching based to load datas from DB faster

 ## Things that I need to Learn